foreverXZC/terratest_azure_examples/composite/README.md

 1. Direct to folder [ssh_http](/composite/ssh_http) and make sure all packages are installed, such as executing `go get github.com/gruntwork-io/terratest/modules/terraform`, etc.

-1. Run `go test -args username path/to/your/private/key -timeout timelimit`.
-For example, `go test -args azureuser id_rsa -timeout 20m`.
+1. Run `go test -timeout timelimit -args username path/to/your/private/key`.
+For example, `go test -timeout 20m -args azureuser id_rsa`.
+Be aware that `-timeout` is set to 10 minutes by default and can be omitted, but it should be defined before `-args`.

 ## Reference